Hakamate/CRUD-Adonis-Nuxt-Server/README.md

-# H-Shop-API
+# CRUD-Adonis-Nuxt-Server

-**H-Shop-API** is an prototype API to create a easy and simple "Shop" with some feature which allow you to add product, or buy others.
+**CRUD-Adonis-Nuxt-Server** is an prototype API to create a easy and simple "Shop" with some feature which allow you to add product, or buy others.
-This project is used to my frontend prototype [H-Shop](https://github.com/Hakamate/H-Shop).
+This project is used to my frontend prototype [CRUD-Adonis-Nuxt-Front](https://github.com/Hakamate/CRUD-Adonis-Nuxt-Front).

 ## Features
 <b>Products Features</b>